tc39/proposal-async-context/README.md

 ```

 `AsyncTask.runInAsyncScope` calls the provided function with the provided
-arguments in the execution context of the async task.
+arguments in the async context of the async task.
 This will establish
-the context, call the function, and then restore the original async execution
+the async context, call the function, and then restore the original async
 context.

 ### Using `AsyncTask`